rnpythonblog/rnpython/content/post/2021-06-15-high-taxi-tips-at-5-am/index.en.markdown

 Before we jump to conclusion about data quality, let’s drill down a bit further.
 There were \~84 million trips undertaken in 2019, which works out to about 3.5 million trips at each hour, on average.
 Thus, each bar represents the average tip across \~3.5 million trips.
 While the large number of trips will iron out any outliers, this is still a lot of trips The large size of data enables us to drill down further and explore patterns.

-Let’s split this data month wise and then let’s see the average tip amounts at all hours, for each month.
+Let’s split this data month wise and then let’s see the average tip amounts at each hour, for each month.

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/unnamed-chunk-4-1.png" width="960" />